'Trump Baby' blimp to fly in London for U.S. president's visit

 It is the most prestigious welcome Britain can offer a dignitary, a step above last year’s official visit.

-London Mayor Sadiq Khan, who gave approval to demonstrators to fly the blimp last year, strongly criticized the government’s decision to offer such a high honor to Trump this year.
+London Mayor Sadiq Khan, who gave approval to demonstrators to fly the blimp last year, strongly criticised the government’s decision to offer such a high honour to Trump this year.

 Nigel Farage, a Trump ally and one of the leading campaigners to bring Britain out of the European Union, called the decision to allow the blimp last year “the biggest insult to a sitting U.S. president ever”.